 My everyday necessity is the KeepCup.
 For coffee, tea, or juice, it’s perfect!
 I have the 12 oz version which is a bit on the small size but keeps me from overindulging on anything I probably shouldn’t have a lot of.

 Behind the KeepCup is my Ello water bottle.
 I’m really bad about remembering to drink water throughout the day, so I try to keep this one where I can see it at all times to remind me.
-I also like to toss in some ginger/lemon/whatever herb is rattling around in the fridge to make the Indy water a little more interesting.
+Toss in some ginger/lemon/whatever herb is rattling around in the fridge to make the water a little more interesting.
 I think I picked it up at Target, but it’s cheaper on Amazon now.

 I also occasionally bring along the Frigoverre container you see hiding in the background there.
-I like it because the glass portion can be used in the microwave and the oven – plus it’s the perfect way to take home extra food that would otherwise be trashed.
+This container’s nice because the glass portion can be used in the microwave and the oven – plus it’s the perfect way to take home extra food that would otherwise be trashed.

 All this – along with everything else I stuff in along with it – can make quite a heavy bag!
-But it’s worth it to be prepared for whatever the day might throw at you!
+But it’s worth it to prepare yourself for whatever the day might throw at you!
 How would you create your own zero waste kit – what would it include?